Latin Name: Artemisia vulgaris syn

-Iron age people drank ale made from Mugwort and it was one of the 9 sacred herbs of the Anglo-Saxon’s as recorded in the ‘Nine Herbs Charm’ in the 10thC Lacnunga.
-The physicians of Myddfai in 13th century Wales recommended drinking ale based brews laced with mugwort, fennel and mint to cure hysteria1.
+History: Iron age people drank ale made from Mugwort and it was one of the 9 sacred herbs of the Anglo-Saxon’s as recorded in the ‘Nine Herbs Charm’ in the 10thC Lacnunga.
+The physicians of Myddfai in 13th century Wales recommended drinking ale based brews laced with mugwort, fennel and mint to cure hysteria 1.

-Mugwort was believed to be a plant that offered protection to humans and was burnt as an incense or hung over doorways to keep evil spirits away from the home.
+Folklore: Mugwort was believed to be a plant that offered protection to humans and was burnt as an incense or hung over doorways to keep evil spirits away from the home.
 In keeping with its link with Artemis, Mugwort has traditionally had a close and powerful affiliation with the moon.
-It is used to ease the pain of childbirth and the cramps that accompany monthly menstruation; as a uterine stimulant it is used to bring on delayed menstruation2.
+It was used to ease the pain of childbirth and the cramps that accompany monthly menstruation; as a uterine stimulant it was used to bring on delayed menstruation 2.

 Mugwort the Dream Herb